Your Cart is Currently Empty

 Compare the cost of a product you are certain is made from real leather to one that you suspect is made from fake leather.

-As a rule, the fake leather item will cost far less than the real leather item.
+As a rule, the fake leather item will cost far less than the real leather item (unless the brand is passing off fake leather as real AND at a premium).
 If the deal looks too good to be true, trust your gut.